wan-yang/covid_voc_delta/README.md

 ### results
-This folder includes compiled model-inference results, as labeled Note that because the files are too large, we do not include results from individual runs.
+This folder includes compiled model-inference results, as labeled.
+Note that because the files are too large, we do not include results from individual runs.
 For interested readers, please run those using the provided code on your local machine and then compile the results using the analysis code.

 ### contact